Corrections and Auxiliary Products

 Furthermore, and solely affecting the GFZ RL06 solutions, an anomalous behavior of the C21 and S21 coefficients, particularly during the last seven months of the GRACE period, is observed (Dahle et al., 2019).

 As replacement time series, we use here a combination of SLR and GRACE/GRACE-FO on the level of normal equations generated at GFZ.
 The SLR part includes the six geodetic satellites LAGEOS-1 and -2, AJISAI, Stella, Starlette, and LARES (starting from March 2012) and uses the same background models and standards as applied during GFZ's GRACE/GRACE-FO processing.
 Relative weighting of the individual SLR normals is done by means of variance component estimation whereas relative weighting of the SLR-combined and GRACE/GRACE-FO normals is based on empirical weights.
 Gravity field coefficients up to degree/order 6x6 are estimated independently for each month.
-From these estimates, the following coefficients as well as their formal standard deviations are used to replace the corresponding values of the GFZ and COST-G solutions: C20 for the complete time series of GFZ and COST-G, C30 for all GFZ and COST-G solutions starting from 2016/11 and later, and C21/S21 for the complete time series of GFZ only.
+From these estimates, the following coefficients as well as their formal standard deviations are used to replace the corresponding values of the GFZ and COST-G solutions: C20 for the complete time series of GFZ and COST-G, C30 only for the period from 2016/11 through 2017/06 for GFZ and COST-G, and C21/S21 only for the GRACE period and only for GFZ.

 It has to be mentioned that other replacement time series are available and that their choice can significantly impact mass change results.
 Based on findings by Loomis et al. (2019), the operational C20 product by the GRACE/GRACE-FO Science Data System was recently changed and is now provided as Technical Note 14 (TN-14), which also includes a C30 time series.
 Another operational SLR-only product for C20, based on the same normals as used for the above-mentioned combination with GRACE/GRACE-FO, is provided by GFZ (König et al., 2019).
 Generally, the estimation and validation of low degree harmonics and their uncertainties from space-geodetic techniques as well as their impact on mass balance studies is an ongoing research topic.